shivasaisrinivasgurrala/llm-feed-file-control/README.md

    This will return a JSON response containing the answer to the query and the source documents used for answering.

-4. OR You can use Postman to send simple post request as below JQuery example
+4. Or You can use Postman to send simple POST request as below JQuery example

    ```bash
    var form = new FormData();